 LIFE NatuReef will create a submerged native oyster reef of approximately 4,000 square meters close to and parallel to the beach.
 Oyster reefs represent elective habitats for various marine species, contributing to the improvement of water quality and the protection of the coast.

-Sabellaria polychaetes are small worms capable of creating submerged reefs by aggregating sap.
+Sabellaria polychaetes are small worms capable of creating submerged reefs by aggregating sand.
 With small transplants, their growth will be stimulated at the base of oyster reefs, thus playing a crucial role in consolidating structures and increasing biodiversity.

 The goal is to increase the number of marine species, including algae, invertebrates and fish, offering an ideal place for reproduction and protection of juveniles and repopulating the surrounding sea.